Finding Theme Communities from Database Networks: Problem Definition

-} There are several important benefits from modeling theme communities using maximal pattern trusses.
-First, there exists polynomial time algorithms to find maximal pattern trusses.
-Second, maximal pattern trusses of different theme networks may overlap with each other, which reflects the application scenarios where a vertex may participate in communities of different themes.
-Last, as to be proved in Sections~\ref{Sec:pompt} and~\ref{Sec:mpt_dec}, maximal pattern trusses have many good properties that enable us to design efficient mining and indexing algorithms for theme community finding.
+There are several important benefits from modeling theme communities using maximal $(\mathbf{p},\alpha)$-trusses.
+First, there exist polynomial time algorithms to find maximal $(\mathbf{p},\alpha)$-trusses.
+Second, maximal $(\mathbf{p},\alpha)$-trusses of different theme networks may overlap with each other, which reflects the application scenarios where a vertex may participate in communities of different themes.
+Last, as to be proved in Sections~\ref{Sec:pompt} and~\ref{Sec:mpt_dec}, maximal $(\mathbf{p},\alpha)$-trusses have many desirable properties that enable us to design efficient mining and indexing algorithms for theme community finding.

 \nop{One interesting observation is that even though the left community has a lower average vertex frequency than the right community, it is equally valid as the right community under the same threshold $\alpha$.
 This is because the left community has a denser edge connection that contains more triangles, and the edge cohesion comprehensively considers both edge connections and vertex frequencies.}